Minimum Wage Ontario 2026 – All Rates Will Increase October 1, 2026

 What About Federal Minimum Wage?

 The Ontario minimum wage does not apply to employees in federally regulated industries such as banking, telecommunications, postal services, and interprovincial transportation.
-These workers are covered by the federal minimum wage, which increased to $17.75 per hour on April 1, 2025.
-Employers must pay the higher of the applicable federal or provincial rate (Government of Canada – Federal Minimum Wage 2025).
+The federal minimum wage increased to $18.15 per hour on April 1, 2026.
+Employers must pay the higher of the applicable federal or provincial rate (Government of Canada – Federal Minimum Wage 2026).

 What To Do If You’re Not Being Paid Minimum Wage